 For at least the end of the 1970s and the early half of the 1980s, George Lucas was the leading light of cinematic science-fiction and fantasy.
 Lucas made Star Wars (1977), which revolutionised screen science-fiction and brought a return to the unabashed gee-whiz enthusiasm of serial space opera.
 Lucas went onto build Star Wars into a saga with the two sequels, The Empire Strikes Back (1980) and Return of the Jedi (1983), and then turned his attentions to serial-type adventure heroics with Raiders of the Lost Ark (1981) and sequels.
 These two franchises showed George Lucas with a astute ability to distil and repackage the pop culture of a previous generation.

 However, outside of the Star Wars and Indiana Jones sagas, George Lucas’s other ventures into genre filmmaking were decidedly shaky.
 There was the notorious Howard the Duck (1986) flop, which became an industry joke for several years; the quite good Labyrinth (1986), which nevertheless flopped; and then Willow.
-After the failure of any of these to ignite another science-fiction/fantasy franchise, Lucas returned instead to the commercial safety of given product and spun the Star Wars saga out with various Ewoks tv movies, three animated tv series, a host of books and a mountain of merchandising overkill, before finally returned to the Star Wars series with underwhelming results in Star Wars Episode I: The Phantom Menace (1999); while the Indiana Jones saga was spun off as a tv series The Young Indiana Jones Chronicles (1992-4), sundry tv movies and then the disappointing Indiana Jones and the Kingdom of the Crystal Skull (2008).
+After the failure of any of these to ignite another science-fiction/fantasy franchise, Lucas returned instead to the commercial safety of given product and spun the Star Wars saga out with various Ewoks tv movies, three animated tv series, a host of books and a mountain of merchandising overkill, before finally returned to the Star Wars series with underwhelming results in Star Wars Episode I: The Phantom Menace (1999); while the Indiana Jones saga was spun off as a tv series The Young Indiana Jones Chronicles (1992-4), sundry tv movies and then theatrically revived with the disappointing Indiana Jones and the Kingdom of the Crystal Skull (2008).
 The string of Lucas flops was still continuing well into the 2010s with the poor box-office and terrible critical response to the likes of Red Tails (2012) and Strange Magic (2015).

 Willow was a clear attempt on George Lucas’s part to create another epic fantasy saga.
 However, it amounts to little more than an attempt to do another Star Wars with fantasy instead of science-fiction.
 Unfortunately, all that George Lucas has ended up with is a series of shallow J.R.R.
 Tolkien clichés.
 Tolkien himself was never entirely original – The Lord of the Rings (1954-6) is a clever distillation of principally the Teutonic Niebelungenlied and Icelandic Eddas.
 However, Lucas comes to Willow by bouncing off sub-Tolkien imitators like Terry Brooks, Robert Jordan and David Eddings and shared universe sword-and-sorcery fodder like the Dragonlance and Thieves World twaddle.
 By this point, Lucas’s material is coming at least fourth-hand and is entirely lacking in any creative depth.
 Case in point – most Tolkien imitators make a token attempt at giving a linguo-historical depth to their world but in Willow, characters and creatures are named after American film critics!